zhong-yy/GraSphInv/README.md

 ref_model xyz 40 40 20 0
 ```

-specifies the reference model file ref_model.  xyz means the coordinates are ordered as latitude, longitude, depth.
-If the format for coordinates is "radius, latitude, longitde", then it should be zxy. `40 40 20` are number of values along latitude, longitude and depth, whose order is also subject to the order of `xyz`.
+specifies the reference model file **ref_model**.  `xyz` means the coordinates are ordered as latitude, longitude, depth.
+If the format for coordinates is "radius, latitude, longitde", then it should be `zxy`. `40 40 20` are number of values along latitude, longitude and depth, whose order is also subject to the order of `xyz`.
 The last number coordinate that changes fastest in the file.
 0: latitude changes fastest, 1: longitude changes fastest.

 For example, the following file should be described by `xyz 3 2 1 0`